afnaifaoifa/assik4web/README.md

 database of api key:

-muscle (optional) - muscle group targeted by the exercise.
-Possible values are:
+. muscle (optional) - muscle group targeted by the exercise.
+Possible values are: abdominals abductors adductors
-. exercise
-abdominals
-abductors
-adductors